 Resource Management and Asynchronous Loading

-Video games typically utilize a multitude of artistic assets, or resources, including audio clips and images.
+>>HEREVideo games typically utilize a multitude of artistic assets, or resources, including audio clips and images.
 The required resources to support a game can be large.
 Additionally, it is important to maintain the independence between the resources and the actual game such that they can be updated independently, e.g., changing the background audio without changing the game itself.
 For these reasons, game resources are typically stored externally on a system hard drive or a server across the network.
 Being stored external to the game, the resources are sometimes referred to as external resources or assets.

 After a game begins, external resources must be explicitly loaded.
 For efficient memory utilization, a game should load and unload resources dynamically based on necessity.
 However, loading external resources may involve input/output device operations or network packet latencies and thus can be time intensive and potentially affect real-time interactivity.
 For these reasons, at any instance in a game only a portion of resources are kept in memory, where the loading operations are strategically executed to avoid interrupting the game.
 In most cases, resources required in each level are kept in memory during the game play of that level.
 With this approach, external resource loading can occur during level transitions where players are expecting a new game environment and are more likely to tolerate slight delays for loading.